ramachandran-lab/KAlignedoscope/README.md

-# Clumpick: an interactive visualization tool for aligned clustering results from population structures analyses
+# Clumpick: An interactive visualization tool for aligned clustering results from population structures analyses
+Powered by JavaScript D3

+## Basic Usage